nashvel/convenience-store/README.md

-# Manga Store
+# Convenience Store Ordering System

-This is a web application for browsing and purchasing manga.
-Users can discover new titles, view details, add items to their cart, and manage their favorite manga.
+This is a web application for browsing and ordering items from a convenience store.
+Users can browse products, view details, add items to their cart, and place an order.

 ## Features

-- **Home Page**: Displays a curated selection of manga.
+- **Home Page**: Displays featured products and special offers.
-- **Products Page**: Browse all available manga with filtering and sorting options.
+- **Products Page**: Browse all available items with filtering and sorting options.
-- **Product Details**: View detailed information about a specific manga, including synopsis and reviews.
+- **Product Details**: View detailed information about a specific item, including price and description.
-- **Cart**: Add and remove manga from the shopping cart and proceed to checkout.
+- **Cart**: Add and remove items from the shopping cart and proceed to checkout.
-- **Favorites**: Keep a list of favorite manga for easy access.
+- **Order History**: View past orders.
-- **Manga Reader**: An integrated reader to view purchased manga.
+- **Favorites**: Keep a list of favorite items for easy reordering.

 ## Technologies Used